 Panopto (Replay) allows you to make and upload videos or screencasts to the lecture capture system and make them available to students via Canvas.
 These could be a recording of a slideshow with audio, or a recording of the computer screen plus audio.
 Videos made with other recording devices (e.g. phones, cameras) can also be uploaded to Panopto, where captions can be enabled before sharing with students.

 Many departments and faculties are reflecting upon how programmes are taught, what materials are assigned and how students are assessed.
-Academics and administrators who would like to consult with the CTL as they design flexible and inclusive programmes may contact us at email@example.com.
+Academics and administrators who would like to consult with the Centre for Teaching and Learning as they design flexible and inclusive programmes may contact us at firstname.lastname@example.org.